-Niacin extended-release and lovastatin combination medicine is used together with a proper diet to help lower cholesterol and triglyceride (fat-like substances) levels in the blood.
-This medicine may help prevent medical problems caused by clogged blood vessels, such as heart attacks and strokes.
+Niacin and lovastatin combination is used together with a proper diet to help lower cholesterol and triglyceride (fat) levels in the blood.
+This medicine may help prevent medical problems (eg, heart attacks, stroke) that are caused by fat clogging the blood vessels.

-Niacin extended-release and lovastatin combination medicine combines two drugs that work together to treat cholesterol and lipid (fat) disorders.
-Niacin is a B-complex vitamin that reduces the amount of cholesterol in the blood.
+Niacin and lovastatin combination medicine is a combination of two drugs that work together to lower cholesterol and lipid (fat) disorders.
+Niacin is vitamin B3, which reduces the amount of cholesterol in the blood.
 Lovastatin belongs to the group of medicines called HMG-CoA reductase inhibitors, or statins.
 It works to reduce the amount of cholesterol in the blood by blocking an enzyme that is needed to make cholesterol.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: